777hanh/default-app/README.md

 cd vue
 npm install

-### 4. Start the development servers for each framework:
+### 4. Start the development servers for each framework

 **Angular:**
 ng serve